Assassination of Park Chung Hee: Aftermath

 After killing Park, Kim Jae-gyu asked Chief Secretary Kim Gye-won to secure the safe house and ran to the nearby KCIA building where Army Chief of Staff Jeong Seung-hwa was waiting.
 While Jeong was having a meal with KCIA Deputy Director Kim Jeong-seop at a restaurant next to his office and talking about the Busan-Masan Uprising and the issue of building a housing development for noncommissioned officers, about 20 gunshots were suddenly fired nearby.
 Kim Jae-gyu, who was wearing a blood-stained shirt, came in to tell them that an emergency situation had arisen.
 Kim Gye-won then had the KCIA agents who were still in the safe house carry Park on his back and take him to the President's private car and head to the army hospital where the president's medical facilities were located.

 Later, at around 8:05 p.m. in a car with Jeong Seung-hwa, Kim Jae-gyu notified Jeong that Park had died but without explaining how.
 At this time, Kim Jae-gyu raised his thumb to indicate that Park had been shot.
 When Jeong saw this, he asked if Park had died, and Kim Jae-gyu answered that he was certain that Park had died.
 Additionally, Kim Jae-gyu said that if Kim Il Sung found out, the ceasefire line with North Korea would be a problem and there would be bloodshed in the country, so security had to be maintained and martial law had to be declared quickly.
-Jeong then noticed that Kim Jae-gyu was wearing socks and no shoes.
 Kim Jae-gyu hoped that Jeong and Chief Secretary Kim would support him in the coup, as both had been appointed to their positions on his recommendation and Chief Secretary Kim was especially close to Jeong.
 The car initially headed to KCIA Headquarters, in Namsan district, but eventually went to army headquarters, in Yongsan District, since the army would have to be involved in declaring emergency martial law.
 As the car passed in front of the Military Manpower Administration, Kim Jae-gyu gave Jeong a square cinnamon candy; he tried to eat it but secretly threw it on the floor, suspecting that it contained poison and could be used by him.

 Some claim that the situation might have been different if Kim Jae-gyu had gone to the KCIA headquarters, where he would be in control, instead of the headquarters at this time.
 However, Kim Jae-gyu's failure to gain Jeong's support ultimately sealed the fate of the conspirators.